Extended Stochastic Block Models with Application to Criminal Networks: Extended stochastic block models

 \subsection{Prior specification}

-As illustrated in Section~\ref{sec_2.1}, several priors for the group memberships have been considered in the context of \textsc{sbm}s, including the Dirichlet--multinomial \citep{Nowicki_2001}, the Dirichlet process \citep{kemp_2006}, and mixtures of finite Dirichlet mixtures \citep{geng_2019}.
-These are all examples of Gibbs--type priors, which were introduced by \citet{Gnedin2005} and stand out for analytical and computational tractability \citep{de_2013}.
-In Section~\ref{sec_2.2.1} we propose the \textsc{esbm} as a unifying framework characterized by the choice of a Gibbs--type prior for the assignments.
-This formulation includes the previously--mentioned \textsc{sbm}s as special cases and offers new alternatives by exploring the whole Gibbs--type class and its relation with \textsc{ppm}s \citep{Hartigan1990}.
-This connection is exploited in Section~\ref{sec_2.2.2} to supervise the prior via node attributes, possibly observed with error.
+As illustrated in Section~\ref{sec_2.1}, several priors for $\bz$ have been considered in the context of \textsc{sbm}s, including the Dirichlet-multinomial \citep{Nowicki_2001}, the Dirichlet process \citep{kemp_2006}, and mixtures of finite Dirichlet mixtures \citep{geng_2019}.
+Interestingly, these are all examples of Gibbs-type priors, which stand out for their analytical and computational tractability; see \citet{de_2013} for a comprehensive review.
+In Section~\ref{sec_2.2.1} we propose the \textsc{esbm} as a unifying framework characterized by the choice of a Gibbs-type prior for $\bz$.
+This formulation includes the previously-mentioned \textsc{sbm}s as special cases and offers new alternatives by exploring the whole Gibbs-type class and its relation with \textsc{ppm}s \citep{Hartigan1990,Quintana2003,Lijoi2007a}.
+This connection with \textsc{ppm}s is exploited in Section~\ref{sec_2.2.2} to supervise the prior via possibly error-prone node attributes.